-There is one more requirement to get a spot in one of the quotas mentioned above, the athlete must've scored a Minimum Score (MQS) in a predetermined period of time.
-The minimum score and the period of time are both determined by shooting's international governing body, the ISSF.
+There is one more requirement to get a spot in one of the quotas mentioned above: the athlete must have scored a Minimum Score (MQS) in a predetermined period of time.
+The minimum score and the period of time are both determined by shooting's international governing body, the International Shooting Sport Federation (ISSF).

 There are 300 spots in the individual quota.
-The ISSF determines certain events in which Olympic spots will be part of the prize of doing well in it.
-That way, an athlete that wins a shooting World Cup in which there was at least one qualifying spot and achieves the MQS will guarantee their place in the Olympics.
+The ISSF determines certain events in which Olympic spots will be earned as an award for top-notch performance.
+Therefore, if an athlete achieves the MQS and wins a shooting World Cup in which a qualifying spot was designated, it will guarantee their place in the Olympics.